Ashoklathwal/Code-for-Interview/README.md

 * Finding the maximum square sub-matrix with all equal elements [**Solution**](More%20Codes/maxSubSquarewithEqualNumbers.java)
 * Maximum size rectangle binary sub-matrix with all 1s [**Solution**](More%20Codes/maxRectangularWithall1s.java) [**Explanation**](https://www.youtube.com/watch?v=g8bSdXCG-lA)
 * Maximum Subsquare With Sides as X [**Solution**](More%20Codes/maxSubSquareSurroundedByX.java) [**Explanation**](https://www.youtube.com/watch?v=vi_1eHCsR9A)
-* Zero Matrix: Write an algorithm such that if an element in an MxN matrix is 0, its entire row and column are set to O.
+* Zero Matrix: Write an algorithm such that if an element in an MxN matrix is 1, its entire row and column are set to 1. [**Explanation**](http://www.geeksforgeeks.org/a-boolean-matrix-question/)
+* Rotate Matrix: Given an image represented by an NxN matrix, where each pixel in the image is 4 bytes, write a method to rotate the       image by 90 degrees. (an you do this in place?  [**Explanation**](http://www.geeksforgeeks.org/rotate-matrix-90-degree-without-using-extra-space-set-2/)
+* Count Negative Numbers in a Column-Wise and Row-Wise Sorted Matrix [**Explanation**](http://www.geeksforgeeks.org/count-negative-numbers-in-a-column-wise-row-wise-sorted-matrix/)
+* Find the row with maximum number of 1s [**Explanation**](http://www.geeksforgeeks.org/find-the-row-with-maximum-number-1s/)
+* Given an n x n square matrix, find sum of all sub-squares of size k x k
+* Print maximum sum square sub-matrix of given N*N square size
+* Print maximum sum Rectangular sub-matrix of given size
 * Implement Conway's game of life by predicting the next state of a matrix given its current state.
-* Rotate Matrix: Given an image represented by an NxN matrix, where each pixel in the image is 4 bytes, write a method to rotate the       image by 90 degrees. (an you do this in place?
 * Program for Rank of Matrix
-* Count Negative Numbers in a Column-Wise and Row-Wise Sorted Matrix
-* Print maximum sum square sub-matrix of given size
-* Find the row with maximum number of 1s

 ### Sorting and searching